twelsh37/twospace/masterplan.md

 - Secure user authentication using Supabase Auth
 - Role-based access control (ADMIN/USER)
+- Only ADMIN users can add or modify information or view the user list on the /users page
+- Standard users will receive an 'Unauthorized Access' message if they attempt restricted actions
+- Unauthorized attempts are met with a clear, styled toast notification in the UI
 - Session management via Supabase
 - API route protection with server-side Supabase session and role checks